fennar01/DAO/README.md

 # DAO

-Unfinished project, I've been working on this - going through one of the Moralis projects in my spare time to learn how their platform operates.
+Unfinished project, however the bones of the project are there.
+It's just improvement and adding additional functionality from herein.